GuillaumePressiat/GuillaumePressiat.github.io/_posts/2019-02-10-transcoder.markdown

 You can also view and explore this little app running on shinyapps.io [here](https://guillaumepressiat.shinyapps.io/transcodeur/).

-For instance, here is a screeshot that put a column in grepl pipe format:
+For instance, here is a screenshot of the app that put a column in grepl pipe format:

 <center>
 <figure>